Multiplexed SiPM Readout of Plastic Scintillating Fiber Detector for Muon Tomography: Introduction

 \section{Introduction}

-\IEEEPARstart{C}{osmic-ray} muons are secondary particles produced by the interactions of primary cosmic rays with the Earth’s atmosphere.
-They provide a naturally available, highly penetrating source of radiation, with a typical flux of about 1 $\rm{cm^{-2}min^{-1}}$ and an average energy of approximately 4 GeV at sea level~\cite{Navas:2024}.
-By measuring either the scattering angles or transmission rates of muons from multiple directions, muon tomography enables non-destructive imaging of the internal structures of large and dense objects~\cite{Borozdin2003,Bonomi:2020,Tanaka:2023}.
-This rapidly emerging technique has been applied across diverse fields, including nuclear waste monitoring~\cite{Mahon:2018}, border security~\cite{Barnes:2023}, archaeology~\cite{Morishima:2017ghw}, and geological exploration~\cite{Liu:2024}, among others, highlighting its broad applicability.
+Cosmic-ray muons are secondary particles produced by the interactions of primary cosmic rays with the Earth’s atmosphere.
+These muons constitute a naturally available, highly penetrating source of radiation, with a typical flux of about 1 $\rm{cm^{-2}min^{-1}}$ and an average energy of approximately 4 GeV at sea level~\cite{Navas:2024}.
+By measuring either the scattering angles or transmission rates of muons from multiple directions, muon tomography enables non-destructive imaging of the internal structures of large and dense objects~\cite{Borozdin2003,Tang2020:MuonSourceReview,Bonomi:2020,Tanaka:2023}.
+This rapidly emerging technique has been applied across diverse fields, including nuclear waste monitoring~\cite{Jonkmans:2013NuclearWasteMuon,Mahon:2018}, border security~\cite{TUMUTY:2019, Xiao:2018, Luo:2022,He:2022MuonANN, Barnes:2023}, archaeology~\cite{Morishima:2017ghw,Liu:2023XianWall}, and geological exploration~\cite{Han:2020TunnelMuonFlux,Cheng:2022, Liu:2024,MuGridV2:2025}, among others, highlighting its broad applicability.

 A major challenge in muon tomography is the relatively low cosmic-ray flux, which makes data acquisition time-consuming and limits the achievable imaging resolution.
 To maximize muon statistics and improve reconstruction quality, detector systems typically require large active areas and high spatial granularity.
 Plastic scintillator detectors are widely used for this purpose because they can be produced cost-effectively over large areas, offer high detection efficiency, and maintain stable performance under varying environmental conditions, making them well suited for large-scale muography applications.